A Rite of Passage Experience for

 Includes:

-• Seasonal themes that guide the year
+• Seasonal themes that guide the experience across the year

-• Simple prompts for reflection and conversation
+• Shared prompts that open reflection and conversation

 TYRVING Times – Weekly Newsletter